kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

   the NFkappaB complex.
 - **Include Reverse Search**: Check this box to also search for paths with source and target swapped.
-- **Shared Regulators**: Check this box to include a search for common upstream nodes of source and target (only available when source and target are both specified)
+- **Include Search for Shared Regulators of Source/Target**: Check this box to include a search for common upstream nodes of source and target (only available when source and target are both specified)